Client and server setup #

 Intro to client and server setup #

-Arduino as client / Pi as server #
+Raspberry Pi as server #

-Pi as client / Arduino as server #
+Raspberry Pi as client #

 Other options for client/server architecture #